max-assel/tbai_ros/README.md

 ## Installing tbai

 To install `tbai_ros`, we recommend using `pixi`, though `tbai_ros` is a full-fledged ROS package and it can be integrated into your projects in using conventional tools and methods.
 We use `pixi` for reproducibility.
+Don't worry that ROS is past its end of life, pixi will install everything for you (even on the newest Ubuntu release) 😮

 ```bash
 # Install pixi